Zuhaib-dev/Zuhaib-div.github.io/README.md

 ## How to View

-You can view my portfolio at [https://Zuhaib-dev.github.io/](https://Zuhaib-dev.github.io/) (replace `username` with your GitHub username).
+You can view my portfolio at https://github.com/Zuhaib-dev/Zuhaib-div.github.io/tree/main

 ## Contributing